The Best Weekend Trips From Chicago

 Lake Geneva, Wisconsin

 Like most people in Illinois, I’m most familiar with Lake Geneva.
 It’s only an 1.5 to 2 hour drive from the city, and it’s oh so charming.
-Summer is my favorite time to be there, but we also went last winter and LOVED it.
-As for Fall, you can go apple picking, visit a pumpkin patch, or just admire the changing leaves along the lake!
+Summer is my favorite time to be there, but we also went a few years ago during the winter and LOVED it.

 Grand Rapids, Michigan

-Adam and I went to Grand Rapids last September and had the best time.
-This city may be small, but it has a lot going on.
+Adam and I went to Grand Rapids a few years ago and we still talk about it.
+It’s definitely a small city, but it has a lot going on.
 If you go in the Fall, you must go to Robinette’s Apple Haus & Winery (pictured above) – it’s the cutest little apple orchard with tons of Midwest charm.
 We also loved Downtown Market, and Donkey Taqueria – you can read about our entire trip in this post!

 Madison, Wisconsin

-I just had the pleasure of going to Madison last year, and now I understand why so many people from my High School went to college there!
+I just had the pleasure of going to Madison for a work trip, and now I understand why so many people from my High School went to college there!
 Even though I followed I set itinerary, I absolutely looooved The Lucille for dinner (get the Umami Pizza!) and our little craft session at Revel.
 SO fun!

 Plus, on your drive up, you could stop in New Glarus for a brewery tour!
 They also have rolling hills with walking trails and adorable buildings that look like a little mini Switzerland town was plopped in the middle of Wisconsin!

-New Buffalo, St. Joseph, South Haven and Saugatuck, Michigan
+New Buffalo, St. Joseph, and South Haven, Michigan

 Door County, Wisconsin